shunf4/tongjivpn-arraynetworks-socksify/readme.md

 - Clone the repository

-- Download the VPN client for your OS from [](http://client.arraynetworks.com.cn:8080/zh/troubleshooting), and place it as `MotionPro_install.sh` under the cloned repository folder
+- Download the VPN client for your OS from [this Chinese download page of ArrayNetworks SSL VPN](http://client.arraynetworks.com.cn:8080/zh/troubleshooting), and place it as `MotionPro_install.sh` under the cloned repository folder

 - View `startMotionPro.sh` and set the environment variable `TJID` and `PASSWORD` or simply replace them with the value.

-- Run `run.sh`
+- Run `run.sh` as *root*

 - Now try connecting network through `socks://10.173.22.2:1080`